 This allows our companies to bring in just the right expertise, at just the right time.

-In return, Guild members are remunerated with stock options in a company, based on the actual time they spend helping the company.
+In return, Guild members are remunerated with stock option "points" in a company, based on the actual time they spend helping the company.

 We believe this yields a fairer, more efficient, and more focused advisor-founder relationship.